 Apple sued, alleging that Microsoft copied 189 different design elements illegally.
-Judge William Schwarzer ruled that the existing license between Apple and Microsoft covered the interface elements in the new Windows.
+U.S. District Judge William Schwarzer ruled that the existing license between Apple and Microsoft covered the interface elements in the new Windows.

 This set the tone for Apple and Microsoft’s trajectories in the first half of the 1990s.
 Microsoft went on to conquer the world with Windows 95, while Apple came dangerously close to bankruptcy.

 It took Steve Jobs’ return to Apple in the late 1990s to reverse the companies’ courses one more time.